RollingSquirrel/typescript-openapi-spec-generator/README.md

 # TypeScript OpenAPI Spec Generator

-This simple NodeJS application can be used to convert TypeScript Request- and Response-models to their corresponding OpenAPI specification (v3) schema.
+This simple NodeJS application can be used to convert TypeScript models to their corresponding OpenAPI specification (v3).
 [Further Reading](https://swagger.io/docs/specification/about/)

 This is a very simple implementation based on my personal requirements: